Fifty

 Per Trip.

-One flat fee for the whole stay — 3 to 21 nights, same price.
-A long weekend costs $50.
-Three full weeks costs $50.
-Run by Rajan out of a quiet room in Burlington for small caged birds only.
-Food, water, twice-daily checks, no frills.
-Up to three budgies share a cage at the same flat rate.
+One flat fee covers the whole stay — anywhere from 3 to 21 nights, the number never moves.
+A long weekend up at the cottage costs $50.
+Three weeks back home for a wedding costs $50.
+Rajan runs it out of a quiet room a few minutes off Lakeshore Road in Burlington, small caged birds only: food in, water refreshed, a calm twice-daily look, nothing you didn't ask for.
+Up to three budgies share one cage at that same flat rate.

 Book a Stay See What You Get Pick Your Neighbourhood